Kazark/vim-tabv/README.md

     :Tabjsv tokens

 ![Tabjsv](http://i.imgur.com/sOqu4Nx.png)

+These same commands are available wrapped/aliased for use in shell environments (Bash and PowerShell).
+For Bash, source the `tabv.sh` file in your `.bashrc`, or for PowerShell source the `tabv.ps1` in your `$profile`.
+Two addition commands are define in each environment: `vs` and `sp`, which will open two files split vertically or horizontally.

 ### Open relevant files for already opened file in same tab
 Will attempt to figure out where the unit tests for the current buffer are and